deep-soft/skipstone/Sources/SkipFoundation/README.md

 * _Incomplete_: Unit tests exist for this entity, but there are critical paths that are not being tested
 * _Substantial_: Most, if not all, of this entity's critical paths are being tested

-There is no _Complete_ status for test coverage because there are always additional tests to be implemented.
-Even entities with _Substantial_ coverage are missing tests (e.g. `NSCoding` conformance, `NSCopying` conformance, `description`s, etc.)

 ### Entities